chandantiwari/mindmeld/README.txt

 Scripts names celebpred*.py demonstrate some machine learning techniques on the data.
-ML code attempts to predict a person's MBTI type given their base astrological data which would prove pseudoscience - science connection. on ~400 records with 4% random test split we are able to get 60% AUC, for predicting top two MBTI function for a person.
-This results are promising.
+ML code attempts to predict a person's MBTI type given their base astrological data.
+This, if can be done, would prove a pseudoscience - science connection.
+On ~400 records with 4% random test split we are able to get 60% AUC on the test set, for predicting top two MBTI functions (Ne,Ti,etc) for a person.
+These results are promising.
 More data would definitely make a positive difference.

 One example uses Gradient Boosted Reg Trees, for this dload Github project xgboost.